marcduiker/azure-functions-university/lessons/managed-identity-powershell.md

 | Prerequisite | Exercise
 | - | -

-See [{language} prerequisites](../prerequisites/prerequisites-{language}.md) for more details.
+See [{PowerShell} prerequisites](../prerequisites/prerequisites-{powershell}.md) for more details.

-## 1. Create an Azure Functions
+## 1. Create an Azure Functions App

 before we will deploy our app to Azure, we will develop it locally in Visual Studio Code.
-This comes with some great advantages such as

-* we don’t need to adjust to ever changing UI in Azure portal
-* we can benefit from source control
-* we can collaborate with others
+The goal of this exercise is to understand how to  make an HTTP request to Microsoft Graph API, as we want to return all groups of the tenant.

 ### Steps